Documentation

 Runner status

-The public fleet page shows every runner with its current status (online, offline, or maintenance) and hardware specs (GPU model, VRAM, driver version).
-Check this page if a job is stuck in queued.
-The target runner is likely offline or in maintenance.
+The public fleet page lists every GPU with its status (online, offline, or in maintenance) and specs (model, VRAM, driver).
+If one of your jobs is stuck on queued, the GPU you picked is probably offline or in maintenance.
+Check that page.

 Total GPU time

-End-to-end GPU frame time in milliseconds.
-This is the headline performance number, mapped directly to frame rate (1000 / ms = FPS).
+How long the GPU took to draw the frame, in milliseconds.
+This is the headline number, and it maps straight to frame rate (1000 ÷ ms = FPS).

 Draw call count